brucewilson1103/liri-node-app/README.md

 Date of the Event (use moment to format this as "MM/DD/YYYY")

 -----SEARCH FOR SONGS:-----
+command:
-node liri.js spotify-this-song '<song name here>'
+node liri.js spotify-this-song

+details:
 Inquirer will prompt you to input the name of the music that you are searching for.
 You can also add the artist if you would like a more specific search.
 Once you confirm the search will commence.